Dancehall

-Dancehall is a genre of Jamaican popular music that originated in the late 1960s.
+Dancehall is a genre of Jamaican popular music that originated in the late 1970s.
 Initially, dancehall was a more sparse version of reggae than the roots style, which had dominated much of the 1970s.
-In the mid-1980s, digital instrumentation became more prevalent, changing the sound considerably, with digital dancehall (or "ragga") becoming increasingly characterized by faster rhythms.
+This music genre was not officially named until the 1980s, when the two words Dance and Hall (referring to the common venue) were joined to form Dancehall, which was then promoted internationally for the first time.
+At that time digital instrumentation became more prevalent, changing the sound considerably, with digital dancehall (or "ragga") becoming increasingly characterized by faster rhythms.
 Key elements of dancehall music include its extensive use of Jamaican Patois rather than Jamaican standard English and a focus on the track instrumentals (or "riddims").

-Dancehall saw initial mainstream success in Jamaica in the 1980s, and by the 1990s, it became increasingly popular in Jamaican diaspora communities.
-In the 2000s, dancehall experienced worldwide mainstream success, and by the 2010s, it began to heavily influence the work of established Western artists and producers, which has helped to further bring the genre into the Western music mainstream.
+Dancehall saw initial mainstream success in Jamaica in the 1980s; by the 1990s, it became increasingly popular in Jamaican diaspora communities.
+In the 2000s, dancehall experienced worldwide mainstream.
+By the 2010s, it began to heavily influence the work of established Western artists and producers, which has helped to further bring the genre into the Western music mainstream.

 History

-Early developments
+Lead

 Dancehall is named after Jamaican dance halls in which popular Jamaican recordings were played by local sound systems.
+It both refers to the music and dance style.
+It faced criticism for negatively influencing Jamaican culture and portraying gangster lifestyles in a praiseworthy way.